srosalesdesign/yesfemmesstage/_issues/fandom/from-bush-to-bronte-and-back-again.md

 <div class="section-intro-text section">
     <div class="inner-section-wrapper">
-    <div class="text-wrapper"><p>On July 16, 2016, Kate Bush fans gathered in James Madison Park to perform the iconic dance from Kate Bush's 1978 “Wuthering Heights” music video.
+    <div class="text-wrapper"><p><i>On July 16, 2016, Kate Bush fans gathered in James Madison Park to perform the iconic dance from Kate Bush's 1978 “Wuthering Heights” music video.
 This was the Madison, Wisconsin edition of the “Most Wuthering Heights Day Ever” event that happened simultaneously all over the world.
 It started in 2013 when a UK-based performance group called Shambush staged “The Ultimate Kate Bush Experience” at the Brighton Fringe Festival.
 They choreographed an outdoor performance of 300 people dressed as Kate Bush reenacting her Wuthering Heights dance.
 Inspired by the Shambush event, Kate Bush fans in Berlin decided to create a day in 2016 called “The Most Wuthering Heights Day Ever.”
 From the central Berlin event, international sister events popped up from Melbourne to Montreal to Tel Aviv.
 River Encalada Bullock, Melissa Marver, M. Milks, Bonnie Murphy, Victoria Vasys, and I organized the Madison event.
-On July 15, 2017, Bonnie, Melissa, and I reprised the Madison event to coincide with the global second annual Most Wuthering Heights Day Ever.</p></div></div>
+On July 15, 2017, Bonnie, Melissa, and I reprised the Madison event to coincide with the global second annual Most Wuthering Heights Day Ever.</i></p></div></div>
 </div>
 <div class="section-main section">
     <div class="inner-section-wrapper">